Space telescope launched on daring quest to behold 1st stars

 With the launch falling on Christmas and a global surge in COVID-19 cases, there were fewer spectators at the French Guiana launch site than expected.
 Nelson bowed out along with a congressional delegation and many contractors who worked on the telescope.

 Around the world, astronomers had eagerly waited to see Webb finally taking flight after years of setbacks.
 Last-minute technical snags bumped the launch nearly a week, then gusty wind pushed it to Christmas.

-Cheers and applause erupted in and outside Launch Control following Webb’s flawless launch, with jubilant scientists embracing one another amid shouts of “Go Webb!” and signs that read: “Bon Voyage Webb.”
-A few of the controllers wore Santa caps.
-Cameras on the rocket’s upper stage provided one last glimpse of the shimmering telescope, before it sped away.
+A few of the launch controllers wore Santa caps in celebration.

 “We have delivered a Christmas gift today for humanity,” said European Space Agency director general Josef Aschbacher.
 He described it as a special moment, but added: “It’s very nerve-racking.
 I couldn’t do launches every single day.
 This would not be good for my life expectancy.”